titooo7/gfn-installer-linux-amd/batocera/README.md

 ## Installation for BATOCERA

-Connect to your Batocera via SSH or launch a Terminal app in Batocera, then copy and paste the following command:
+If your device meets the requirements mentioned above, connect to your Batocera via SSH or launch a Terminal app in Batocera, then copy and paste the following command:

 ```bash
 curl -sL https://raw.githubusercontent.com/titooo7/gfn-installer-linux-amd/main/batocera/run-gfn-installer-for-batocera.sh | bash